approvals/ApprovalTests.cpp/README.md

 ## What are Approval Tests?

 Also known as **Golden Master Tests** or **Snapshot Testing**, Approval Tests are an alternative to asserts.
-If you are unfamiliar with them, we have an overview and a tutorial [TBD].
+If you are unfamiliar with them, we will soon have an overview and a tutorial.

 They are great for testing objects with lots of fields, or lists of objects.